 If you decide you want to keep your treatments when you're further along in the selling process, discuss your options with your realtor and the buyer.
 Some homeowners may want to buy their own window treatments.
 However, if they are interested in keeping the existing window treatments, you may have to leave them behind or negotiate this into your sale.
 Whatever you work out, be sure to get it in writing as part of your contract.

-The worst thing you can do is take all the blinds when you move out and hope the buyer doesn’t notice.
-Swapping them for a cheaper version secretly isn’t a good idea either.
-You may be forced to bring the blinds back or give the buyer a credit for their value.
-All of this could lead to the sale falling through or a case in small claims court.
+The worst thing you can do is take all the blinds when you move out and hope the buyer doesn't notice.
+Swapping them for a cheaper version secretly isn't a good idea either.
+You may be forced to bring the blinds back or give the buyer credit for their value.
+This could lead to the sale falling through or a case in small claims court.

-Before you fight tooth and nail for your window treatments, be aware that there’s no “standard window size,” and your current blinds probably won’t fit the windows in your new home.
-You won’t exactly be giving off a polished look with windows that aren’t fully covered or blinds that are too short.
-It’s often better to start fresh and give your windows a new look.
+Before you fight tooth and nail for your window treatments, remember there is no "standard window size," and your current blinds probably won't fit the windows in your new home.
+You won't exactly be giving off a polished look with windows that aren't fully covered or blinds that are too short.
+It's often better to start fresh and give your windows a new look.